Lil119/Internet-Technologies/src/assets/code_example.md

     }
     ```

 In this example, we are using the `useSearchParams` function from Next.js, which is a **Client Component**.
 Since the page relies on client-side features, it's important to declare that the component will run on the client by including `"use client"` at the top of the file.
+You need to specify it because all component in the app folder are rendered server side by default.

 The `useSearchParams` function allows you to retrieve query parameters from the URL and use them in your component.